neoforged/.github/primers/README.md

 # Primers

-The primers in this repository are meant to provide a high level, non-exhaustive overview on mirgating a mod between two Minecraft versions.
+The primers in this repository are meant to provide a high level, non-exhaustive overview on migrating a mod between two Minecraft versions.
 Each subdirectory represents the version the primer is written for.
 The main `index` file contains vanilla changes while mod loader changes are in a file with its name.

 The primers were written by [@ChampionAsh5357](https://github.com/ChampionAsh5357).